maitag/peote-view-origin/README.md

 #####How to optimize render-loop:

-- order Displaylists like:
+- order displaylists functional:
 	1) game-gfx
 	2) user-interface (DisplaylistType.PICK to interact with Elements)

-- Elements with same program will be drawn fastest (throught opengl drawarray)
+- elements with same program will be drawn fastest (throught opengl drawarray)
-- to stream Elements In/Out fast,  use only 1 bufferSegment in Displaylist
+- use only 1 bufferSegment in Displaylist if there is only one program ;)

 ####Todo

+- image alignment inside texture-slot
 - render to texture
-- image alignment inside texture-slot
-- more demos
-- more image-encodings (for cpp only png per http)
+- more simple samples, usability and platform tests, api improvement, optimization
-- tile-animations on gpu (for simple walkcyle sprite-demo)
+- tile animation on gpu
+- more demos ;)
 - documentation